How to Install OpenClaw on a Psychz cVirtual VPS

 Permission Errors on OpenClaw Config or Workspace Files

-The OpenClaw Docker image runs as the node user with uid 1000.
-If you see permission errors on mounted OpenClaw directories, fix ownership:
+The OpenClaw Docker image may run as a non-root user.
+If you see permission errors on mounted OpenClaw directories, review ownership and permissions for your configuration and workspace paths.

 Unauthorized or Pairing Required in the Control UI